CoinCheung/gdGPT/README.md

 </tbody></table>

 (2) flash-attention
-flash-attention optimizes both speed and memory of qkv attention computation, you can enable this by change this option in `configs/ds_config_pp.yml`:
+flash-attention optimizes both speed and memory of qkv attention computation, you can enable this by setting this option in `configs/ds_config_pp.yml`:
 ```yaml
     use_flash_attn: true
 ```